neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

   - Headers should be unique within files.
 As `LOAD CSV` (in this example) uses headers, make sure that each column in a file has a unique header

 - Store all your data files in a `csv` folder

-- Once the data files are ready, we will import them into the running Neo4j instance on your machine
+Once the data files are ready, we will import them into the Neo4j database running on your machine.
+There are two ways to do this, (1) automate the process with Neo4j-shell or Ruby's Gem feature, or (2) import each file manually with the Cypher command `LOAD CSV`.

-### Fast Forward With Neo4j-Shell or Ruby
+### (1) Fast Forward With Neo4j-Shell or Ruby

 Don't feel like manually importing your CSVs?
+Try automating the data import process with Neo4j-shell, or Ruby (if you have `ruby` installed on your machine).
+Ensure that you have a fresh instance of Neo4j running at `localhost:7474`.

 <!-- Assuming you've completed the "Getting Ready" steps, have a fresh Neo4j running at `localhost:7474`, and have `ruby` on your machine, navigate to your `csv` directory and run `gem install neography` then `rake movies:push`.
 This will use `LOAD CSV` to populate your database.  -->

 #### With Neo4j-Shell
+_INSERT SHELL INSTRUCTS_

 #### With Ruby Gem: Neography